...

 Geometric Dimensioning & Tolerancing (GD&T) Explain

-At its heart, GD&T is about communication.
-It makes sure that everyone from engineers to machinists to quality control people interprets the dimensions and tolerances the same way.
-This universal understanding is important for maintaining consistency in high-volume production, especially when parts are made in different locations.
+At its core, GD&T is about clear communication.
+From engineers to machinists to quality inspectors, everyone interprets the same requirements in the same way.
+This universal standard is especially important in global supply chains, where parts are produced in different facilities yet must fit and function perfectly in final assemblies.

 Geometric Dimensioning & Tolerancing

-• Roundness — Ensures a feature is round within specified limits.
+• Roundness — Ensures a cylindrical or circular feature is uniformly round.

-• Coaxiality — Ensures that the central axes of two or more features are in alignment.
+• Coaxiality — Aligns the central axes of multiple features.

-• Positional Tolerance — Controls the variation in the position of a feature from its exact location.
+• Positional Tolerance — Defines the exact allowable variation in the location of a feature.

 Geometric Dimensioning & Tolerancing